2025 Oklahoma elections: House District 71

-A special election for House District 71 is scheduled to take place on June 10, 2025.
-The primaries were held on April 1 with a runoff for the Republican nomination scheduled for May 13.
-House District 71 represents a portion of the city of Tulsa.
+A special election for House District 71 took place on June 10, 2025.
+The primaries were held on April 1 with a runoff for the Republican nomination scheduled on May 13.
+The district covers a portion of the city of Tulsa.
 The vacancy was caused by the resignation of Democratic representative Amanda Swope in January 2025.
+Four Democrats competed in an unusually expensive primary to represent the deeply-blue district.
+Amanda Clinton won the primary in the first round and easily won the general election.